 By Wednesday morning, it was clear that there was only one option remaining.
 Over breakfast with my parents, we discussed what we really wanted.
 With 25 guests having flown from the other side of the world to witness our wedding, we felt like we owed them that much.
 On the other hand, we wanted our wedding to bring our friends and families together, not divide them, and by now we knew that few of Steve’s friends and family would attend, if any.

 We concluded that if we continued to believe that ‘the show must go on,’ our stress levels would only rise, and eventually came to the realization that, more than anything, we owe our guests the day that Steve and I want.
 We made the call, chose to postpone our wedding, and began contacting our vendors.

 In this aspect, we were lucky, especially since, like many couples affected by the coronavirus pandemic, we didn’t have wedding insurance.
-Due to our decision to use locally-owned small businesses, at the moment, we estimate that we’ve been refunded around 25% of our budget.
-Our caterer, Jacki, replied to our email expressing how sorry she was for us, telling us not to worry about our order, and signing off her email: “Fortunately, my kids really love pizza!”
-And Hope, our florist, kindly dried and repurposed as many of our wedding flowers as she could, then delivered the remaining flowers to me a few days later—they were a sorely-needed source of joy when I woke up on what was supposed to be my wedding day.
+Due to our decision to use locally owned small businesses, at the moment, we estimate that we’ve been refunded around 25 percent of our budget.
+Our caterer, Jacki, replied to our email expressing how sorry she was for us, telling us not to worry about our order and signing off her email: “Fortunately, my kids really love pizza!”
+And Hope, our florist, kindly dried and repurposed as many of our wedding flowers as she could and then delivered the remaining flowers to me a few days later—they were a sorely needed source of joy when I woke up on what was supposed to be my wedding day.